TimeDelta/auto-psych-nosology/README.md

 - Training stops early when the requested stability metric (realized_active_clusters by default) stays within tolerance for a sliding window of epochs.
 Pass `--cluster-stability-window` (number of epochs), `--cluster-stability-tolerance` (absolute span), and optionally `--cluster-stability-relative-tolerance` when calling `train_rgcn_scae.py`; once the chosen `stability_metric` (defaults to `realized_active_clusters`) varies less than both thresholds after `--min-epochs`, the run halts and records the stop epoch/reason in the history log.
 - Run `python3.10 -m pytest` from the repository root to execute the regression tests for the extraction pipeline and training utilities.
 - To compute results for a particular partitioning method, run `python3.10 align_partitions.py --graph data/ikgraph.filtered.graphml --partition <partitions_file>.json --prop-depth 1` and `python3.10 inspect_cluster.py --graph data/ikgraph.filtered.graphml --partition scae_partitions.json --explain --saliency --saliency-top-pair --outdir scae_inspect --cluster <clustere_num>`
+    - `align_partitions.py` heuristically infers HiTOP/RDoC labels from node attributes when explicit maps are not supplied, so every derived metric (global alignment scores, enrichment CSV/JSON, coverage fractions) inherits those heuristics—rerunning the script is the authoritative way to reproduce the values reported in the Results tables.